 To use: remove the rear wheel, install the tool in the cassette lock ring, reinstall the wheel with the metal block in the dropout slot, and push the bike backwards now that the lock ring is linked to the dropout.
 [Note: backwards tightens the lockring; instead, pedal forward, see NBT2 instructions, above.]
 Stop as soon as the lockring loosens so as not to wedge the tool against the dropout.

-The tool weighs a fraction of an ounce, smaller than 1" square, is much stronger than the original Hypercracker, and has no arm (like the original Hypercracker) that goes over the chainstay to mar the paint.
+The tool weighs a fraction of an ounce, is smaller than 1” square is much stronger than the original Hypercracker, and has no arm (like the original Hypercracker) that goes over the chainstay to mar the paint.
 It must be tailored to fit your specific dropout.

 Jobst Brandt had a tool custom-made when he switched from freewheels to freehubs (mid 2007).
 Again, it fits between lockring and frame.
 It uses a longer arm, though probably not as long as the Pamir, and a Delrin cylinder rests on the frame.

 Jobst notes the hole in the middle is large enough to fit over a quick-release nut.